 Urgency of the development, and the expected consequences of a delay:

-New message development described in this business justification document is considered as urgent (see the next point for the specific dates by when the message would need to be developed and registered).
+New message development described in this business justification document is considered as urgent.
 The consequences of delay are that the Bank of England will have to go ahead with developing the multilateral net settlement service in its new RTGS system using draft messages.
 There is no wider international consequence as we believe we are the front runner.

 Date when the submitting organisation is planning to have the new candidate ISO 20022 business and message models developed and ready for submission to the RA: